 The League's main goal is to "draw closer the relations between member states and co-ordinate collaboration between them, to safeguard their independence and sovereignty, and to consider in a general way the affairs and interests of the Arab countries".

-The flag consists of a globe inside a green crescent centered on a white background.
 The black Kaaba at the center of the globe symbolizes the geographical heart of Islam.

 It is the collective voice of the Muslim world and endeavors to safeguard and protect the interests of the Muslim world in the spirit of promoting international peace and harmony.

-A few countries with significant Muslim populations, such as Russia and Thailand, sit as Observer States.
+Countries with significant Muslim populations, such as Russia and Thailand, sit as Observer States.

 Chad is the only country (where Arabic is an official language) to remain outside of the League.